-- Many mail servers only accept incoming emails if the IP address of the sender has a Reverse DNS Entry.
+- Many mail servers only accept incoming emails if the sender's IP address has a reverse DNS entry.

-- In SPF records (Sender Policy Framework; technology for the prevention of spam and virus emails from spoof senders) Reverse DNS Entries can be included.
+- Reverse DNS entries can be included in SPF records (Sender Policy Framework — technology for the prevention of spam and virus-containing emails from spoof senders).

-The detailed procedure for queries on Reverse DNS Entries is described in this article: Reverse DNS-Lookup im Detail (in German)
+The detailed procedure for queries on reverse DNS entries is described in Wikipedia#Reverse DNS Lookup.

 This is not possible.
-Only one host name is assigned to each IP address (except bizarre PTR Round Robin tinkering).
+Only one host name is assigned to each IP address (except with bizarre PTR round robin tinkering).

-- The Reverse DNS Entry should match the host name given by the mail server on building up the connection to the corresponding IP address.
+- The reverse DNS entry should match the host name provided by the mail server while the connection is being created to the corresponding IP address.

-- The domain, which the name derives from, should exist - please do not invent any names.
+- The domain, which the name derives from, should actually exist.
+Please do not invent any names.

 Example of an unproblematic entry:

-IPs -> click on the text field at right next to the desired
+IPs -> and click on the text field at right next to the correct

-The Reverse DNS Entry for my server is different to the host name specified in the HELO command of my mail server.
+The reverse DNS entry for my server is different from the host name specified in the HELO command of my mail server.
 Is this a problem?

 <www.example.com>.
-The mail server on this server logs into the HELO command, however, as
+The mail server on this server logs into the HELO command, but as

-Some spam filters grade emails from such senders as "spam", therefore such kinds of inconsistency should be avoided.
-In the above example, the Reverse DNS Entry and the host name for the mail server could be
+Some spam filters grade emails from such senders as "spam", therefore you should avoid this kind of inconsistency.
+In the above example, the reverse DNS entry and the host name for the mail server could be

 <www.example.com> could be redirected as a CNAME entry (alias) without any visible effect on